 In Montana, responsibility for the trapping of gypsy moths is a multi-agency cooperative effort between the USDA APHIS PPQ, the Montana Department of Agriculture (MDA), the Montana Department of Natural Resources & Conservation (DNRC), and the USDA Forest Service (USDA FS).
-In 2015 the USDA APHIS PPQ placed traps mainly in the eastern portion of the state, the MDA placed traps in the western portion of the state, and DNRC placed traps in Mineral and Missoula counties.
+In 2016, USDA APHIS PPQ placed traps along the Canadian border, MDA placed traps in the western portion of the state, and DNRC placed traps in Mineral and Missoula counties.
 The USDA Forest Service, US Fish and Wildlife Service, Bureau of Indian Affairs, and other agencies coordinate trapping at a large number of campgrounds and other public recreation areas.
 The Department of the Interior placed traps in Glacier and Yellowstone National Parks.
 All traps were placed by early June, and checked throughout the summer.

-RESULTS: 150 traps were placed by MDA in 2015.
-All traps were negative in 2015.
+RESULTS: 150 traps were placed by MDA in 2016.
+All traps were negative in 2016.

-Karnal Bunt Detection Survey Tilletia indica Mitra
+Karnal Bunt Detection Survey

+Tilletia indica Mitra